Famous birds of Costa Rica

 An adult king vulture has while plumate with a subtle rose-tinted tinge to it.
 Younger ones are a slate grey.
 They have broad wings and a short squaretail.
 The most fascinating feature of a king vulture is its head which has orange, blue, white, and yellow colors.

 The head and neck of a king vulture are featherless as an adaption of hygiene.
-While eating carrion, the lack of feathers prevents the bacteria to spread.
+While eating carrion, the lack of feathers prevents the bacteria from spreading.

 These vultures are essential to the ecosystem as they eat carcasses and prevent the spread of disease.
 The king vulture is a solitary bird and can be found in tropical lowland forests.